The Audition That Changed Everything

 Let’s talk money.

-- Non-union: You negotiate everything.
+- Non-union: you negotiate everything.
 I’ve been paid $50 for a local radio ad and $800 for corporate narration.
-Both took about the same amount of time.
+Both took roughly the same amount of time.

 Residuals matter.
-If your commercial airs 100 times, you get paid for each use (if it’s union work).
+If a commercial airs 100 times, union work pays you for each use.
 That’s where the real money is.

 Starting out, don’t expect to quit your day job.
 Treat this as a skill investment.
 Once you’re established, the pay gets better.